Arizona Motorcycle Accident and Intersections: Case Study of Hunsaker v. Smith

-Karnas Law has years of experience representing clients who are injured in crashes involving many types of vehicles.
-For example, Karnas Law has represented clients who have been injured in crashes involving cars, pickup trucks, tractor trailers, camper vans, RVs, light rail trains, bicycles and motorcycles, just to name a few.
+Karnas Law Firm has years of experience representing clients who are injured in crashes involving many types of vehicles.
+For example, Karnas Law has represented clients who have been injured in crashes involving cars, pickup trucks, tractor-trailers, camper vans, RVs, light rail trains, bicycles, and motorcycles, just to name a few.
 This blog post explores the background and findings in Hunsacker v.
 Smith (“Hunsucker”), a case involving a motorcycle crash occurring at an intersection.

-The attorneys at Karnas Law regularly represents motorcycle drivers, motorcycle passengers, and drivers of other vehicles involved with motorcycle collissions.
-While the legal analysis of Hunsacker only applies to specific situations, the facts of Hunsacker provide a detailed example of a motorcycle crash at an intersection, which commonly occur.
+The attorneys at Karnas Law Firm regularly represent motorcycle drivers, motorcycle passengers, and drivers of other vehicles involved with motorcycle collisions.
+While the legal analysis of Hunsacker only applies to specific situations, the facts of Hunsacker provide a detailed example of a motorcycle crash at an intersection, which commonly occurs.
 Further, Hunsacker stands for the proposition that a driver may be liable for negligence even if he or she doesn’t violate a driving statute.
 Accordingly, if you are injured in a vehicle collision and you think the other driver may not be at fault, you should still consult with an attorney to determine your rights and remedies under the law.
-Contact Karnas Law for your free consultation today.
+Contact Karnas Law Firm for your free consultation today.

 - CALL NOW: (520) 462-3886